A Brief History

 Crossbows fell out of favor when firearms became common, although today modern militaries (including the U.S.) use crossbows to launch grappling hooks and ropes and many crossbows are still also being manufactured for hunting, often mounted with rifle-type scopes.
 Crossbows cost about what a cheap rifle costs and are easy to learn to use.
 The author strongly recommends them to hunters looking to extend their hunting season and who want to try something different.
 The author has taken 2 white-tailed deer with a Horton crossbow and can attest to their effectiveness and accuracy.
 Toy crossbows are even available for early exposure for future hunters.

-Question for students: Have you ever used a crossbow?
+Question for students (and subscribers): Have you ever used a crossbow?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!